Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Introduction

-The first result is a decision algorithm.
-Recall that $k$ is the maximum width or height of a rectangle in $\F$.
+\paragraph{Our results.} The first result is a decision algorithm.
+Recall that $k$ is the maximum extent of a rectangle in $\F$, and that the minimum rectangle width and height are both 1.

-\begin{theorem} Given a family $\F=\{R_1,\dots,R_n\}$ consisting of $n$ axis-parallel rectangles, and a canonical vector basis $[u,v]$ of a lattice $\Lambda$, there is an algorithm that determines whether $\Lambda$ is an $\F$-piercing lattice in $\O((k+n) \log{k})$ time. \end{theorem}
+\begin{theorem} Given a family $\F=\{R_1,\dots,R_n\}$ consisting of $n$ axis-parallel rectangles, and a canonical vector basis $[u,v]$ of a lattice $\Lambda$, there is an algorithm that determines whether $\Lambda$ is an $\F$-piercing lattice in $O(k+n)$ time. \end{theorem}

-The existence of a decision algorithm allows us to obtain two algorithms for computing an optimal piercing lattice.
-Both algorithms employ the decision algorithm in~\cref{thm:decision} as a subroutine.
-Our first algorithm computes an optimal piercing lattice by generating and solving linear systems with two variables.
+The existence of a decision algorithm allows us to obtain an algorithm for computing an optimal piercing lattice.
+The algorithm employs the decision algorithm in~\cref{thm:decision} as a subroutine and computes an optimal piercing lattice by generating and solving linear systems with two variables.

-\begin{theorem} Given a family $\F=\{R_1,\dots,R_n\}$ consisting of $n$ axis-parallel rectangles, an optimal $\F$-piercing lattice can be found in $\O\left( k^8 n^4 (n + k) \log{k} \right)$ time. \end{theorem}
+\begin{theorem} Given a family $\F=\{R_1,\dots,R_n\}$ consisting of $n$ axis-parallel rectangles, an optimal $\F$-piercing lattice can be found in $O\left( k^8 n^4 (k + n) \right)$ time. \end{theorem}

-For rectangles with integer side-lengths we give a simpler algorithm that does not solve any linear systems but uses structural properties of the underlying systems.